AESTHET1C/EWMC-Firmware/Documentation/Style Guide and Standards.md

 #About This Guide

 This guide is an attempt to have a single answer as to how this project should be formatted.
 It covers a large range of stylistic decisions, ranging from general file layout to variable naming.
-Both code and documentation of all forms are covered.
+Both code and code documentation are covered.
+General documentation (such as markdown files) is not specifically covered, but may use this guide as a rough outline.

 Since its inception, this guide has also been expanded such that it covers coding standards.

 Note that this guide is not intended to be the answer to everything in life; it is purely to keep these files consistent.
 If you disagree with these points, feel free to ignore them for your own projects.

 #General Notes